Cisco-UKI-DevX/Terraform-Lab-Guide/README.md

 ### Step 2 - Advanced workspace configuration and first run

-When you've created your initial workspace you're then given two options, to configure your workspace variables for the config file or to queue a plan to start the deployment
+When you've created your initial workspace you're then given two options, to configure your workspace variables for the config file or to queue a plan to start the deployment.

 For an example we've left the variable hostname in our config file just to explain the process of adding variables into our workspace.

 In order to add the variable either select the button "Configure Variables" or the "Variables" tab from the workspace screen.
 Add a variable "hostname" with your value, in our case "https://198.18.133.200" to point towards our APIC controller.
 Save the variable you've created.
 If you'd like to create more variables and customise your config file feel free to, but in this guide I just wanted to give you the basics in Terraform variables so you're familiar

 ![](images/tfc-variables.gif)

+#### Important - changes you have to make

 >As of time of writing the ACI provider for Terraform is not supported by version 0.12, therefore we need to run v0.11.14.
 To configure this on Terraform Cloud simple go to the settings tab > general and set the version to 0.11.14.